Our Company Group's Environmental Vision for 2050 (CO2 reduction)

-Our company relies upon the earth’s natural resources and energy in order to do business.
+Our Group relies upon the earth’s natural resources and energy in order to do business.
 However, doing business will generate garbage and air and water emissions.
-For this reason, we believe it is important for the Company to adhere to environmental laws and regulations, conduct business in an environmentally friendly manner and engage in initiatives that reduce the environmental impact on the entire society through our products and services.
+For this reason, we believe it is important for our Group to adhere to environmental laws and regulations, conduct business in an environmentally friendly manner, and engage in initiatives that reduce the environmental impact on the entire society through our products and services.

-To actively reduce environmental impacts, conserve biodiversity, and prevent soil and groundwater pollution, our Responsible Care Committee and Environmental Impact Reduction Committee take the lead in conducting environmental assessments throughout the entire life cycle, from R&D to raw materials procurement, production, sales and final disposal.
+To actively reduce environmental impacts, conserve biodiversity, and prevent soil and groundwater pollution, our Responsible Care Committee and Environmental Impact Reduction Committee take the lead in checking compliance with environmental laws and regulations as well as conducting environmental assessments throughout the entire life cycle, from R&D to raw materials procurement, production, sales and final disposal.
 Based on the results, each workplace and work site take appropriate actions.

 The figure below shows inputs, including raw materials and energy, and outputs that are products and emissions released into the environment.

-- Response to long-term development needs shared by the international community with 2030 as the target year established in the SDGs approved at the UN Summit in September 2015.
+- Response to sustainable development needs shared by the international community with 2030 as the target year established in the SDGs approved at the UN Summit in September 2015.

 - Response to the greenhouse gas reduction target for fiscal 2030 indicated in the Japanese government’s INDC in COP21.

 - Response to the Act on the Rational Use of Energy and the Act on Promotion of Global Warming Countermeasures.